SMTP transport

 • requireTLS – if this is true and secure is false then Nodemailer tries to use STARTTLS even if the server does not advertise support for it.
 If the connection can not be encrypted then message is not sent

 Setting secure to false does not mean that you would not use an encrypted connection.
-Most SMTP servers allow connection upgrade via STARTTLS command but to use this you have to connect using plaintext first
+Most SMTP servers allow connection upgrade via the STARTTLS command, but to use this, you have to connect using plaintext first.

 Connection options